 Difference between Linux distributions

-The second major difference between distributions is the process of installing and updating applications.
-Different distributions use different application installation and management tools, called package management tools.
+The second difference between distributions is the process of installing and updating applications.
+Different distributions use various tools for application installation and management, called package management tools.

 Derived Linux distribution